Manifesto-Digital/contentful-gatsby-netlify/documentation/09-debugging-and-gotchas.md

 Gatsby has very recently announced a schema generation API, which is a promising avenue to overcome this issue. https://www.gatsbyjs.org/blog/2019-03-18-releasing-new-schema-customization/

-### Content model name is used in query
+### Content model name is used in a query

-This is used in the graphQL fragment query, changing this will break build without the GraphQL queries being updated in a migration. https://github.com/gatsbyjs/gatsby/issues/9568
+This is used in the GraphQL fragment query, changing this will break build without the GraphQL queries being updated in a migration. https://github.com/gatsbyjs/gatsby/issues/9568